ansys/pyacp/doc/source/intro.rst

     pip install git+https://github.com/ansys/pyacp.git

 .. note::
-    Ensure that a recent version of Ansys WB 2024 R2 is installed on your machine before you start using pyACP.
+    Ensure that a recent version of Ansys WB 2024 R2 is installed on your machine before you start using PyACP.

 Reporting
 ~~~~~~~~~